 The Province of Nova Scotia provides funding and cash management services to the Board.
-There is no risk that funds will be unavailable to meet lending commitments except to the extent of legislative and budgetary limitations on spending authority as identified in note 1.
+There is minimal risk that funds will be unavailable to meet lending commitments or payments of other expenses except to the extent of legislative and budgetary limitations on spending authority as identified in note 1.

-13 Financial instruments and risk management (continued)
+12 Financial instruments and risk management (continued)